conduktor/conduktor-docs/docs/platform/installation/get-started/CloudFormation.md

 ## Security

 This template will create all the resources on a public subnet.
+However, the DB instance is available on private and public subnets.
 It is important to keep this in mind when using it.

 ## Networking & Architecture